 (1) Complaints, charges, or accusations made against holders, investigative reports pertaining to those complaints, charges, or accusations, replies to those complaints, charges, or accusations, and any other information that may result in action to deny, to not renew, to revoke, or to suspend a credential shall be confidential except such documents in the possession of the Department that are already public records as a matter of law.

-(2) Certificates of dismissal, records of other disciplinary actions taken by a school board, transcripts of public hearings held by school boards, and court records and transcripts not under seal are public records when in the possession of the Department.
+(2) Certificates of dismissal, records of other disciplinary actions taken by school boards, transcripts of public hearings held by school boards, and court records and transcripts not under seal are public records when in the possession of the Department.

 (3) Any charges or information filed by the Commissioner with the District Court in support of a petition to not renew, to revoke, or to suspend a credential and any decision of the Court shall be public records.